 • Served as Special Counsel to the Governance and Ethics Committee of the Board of Commissioners of the Port Authority of New York and New Jersey.

-• Represented a National Science Foundation grant recipient being investigated by that agency's Inspector General and a congressional committee for allegedly misusing grant funds.
+• Represented a National Science Foundation (NSF) grant recipient being investigated by that agency's Inspector General and a congressional committee for allegedly misusing grant funds.
 Ultimately, there was no finding of wrongdoing.

 • Represented a NASA grantee in an investigation by NASA’s Inspector General, NSF’s Inspector General and NASA’s Suspension and Debarment Office of alleged misallocation of time.
 Ultimately, the matter was settled, with no finding of wrongdoing.